Jack Nethercutt II

-Jack Boison Nethercutt II (born December 22, 1936) is an American businessman, restaurateur, and former racing driver with Ferrari and Lotus.
+Jack Boison Nethercutt II (born December 22, 1936) is an American businessman and former racing driver with Ferrari and Lotus.
 He is the chairman of Merle Norman Cosmetics and president of the Nethercutt Collection.

 Nethercutt raced from 1957-1965 and notably used number #102.
 He competed in the World Sportscar Championship with Ferrari from 1960-1961, winning the 1960 12 Hours of Sebring in class (3rd overall) in a Ferrari 250 TR, and was a part of Ferrari's winning 1960 championship season.
 Nethercutt also raced in the USAC Road Racing Championship and United States Road Racing Championship.

-He became the 2nd president of the Nethercutt Collection in 2004 and holds five Best of Show titles at the Amelia Island Concours d'Elegance.
+In 2004, he became the second president of the Nethercutt Collection and holds five Best of Show titles at the Amelia Island Concours d'Elegance.

 Early life

 Nethercutt was born on December 22, 1936, the son to entrepreneur J.B.
 Nethercutt and Dorothy Sykes in Los Angeles, California.
 He attended the Harvard-Westlake School.
 Nethercutt graduated from the Marshall School of Business at University of Southern California in 1958.